PentSec/MaddonsManager/README.md

 📄CONFIG.Json

-> they will contain information about the program.
+> this will contain information about the program.
 > deleting them lost the program storage about the address of your
 > world of warcraft folder

-## ScreanShots
+## ScreenShots

 [![Image from Github](https://github.com/PentSec/MasterAddonManager/blob/main/IMAGES/preview.png?raw=true)](https://github.com/PentSec/MasterAddonManager/blob/main/IMAGES/preview.png?raw=true)